danilop/chess-support-mcp/README.md

 ## Chess Support MCP Server

-An MCP server that manages the state of a single chess game for LLMs/agents.
+An MCP server that manages the state of a chess game for LLMs/agents.
 It intentionally does not suggest moves.
 Instead, it provides tools to:

 - Create/reset game
 - Add a move (UCI)